mzhong1/File-Forklift/README.md

 }
 ```
 Note:
-- src_path and dest_path should be "/" unless you are starting from a subdirectory in either of the shares.
+- You can omit src_path and dest_path unless you are starting from a subdirectory in either of the shares.
 - leave workgroup out, as it is not needed for NFS
 - lifetime can be adjusted, default is 5 seconds
 - database_url is optional, only include it if you want to log data to a database, it will slow down the processes.
-- if you are configuring a file for adding a node to a cluster, only include two socket addresses in the nodes section,the socket address of the node to be added, and the socket address of some node in the running cluster
 3. Initialize the forklift.
 On each node in your cluster, type
 ```
 ./filesystem_forklift